Sophia Hull: Early life

 Sophia Hull was born in Millman Street, London, England, the daughter of James Watson Hull and his wife Sophia (née Hollamby).
-She met Stamford Raffles in 1816 in Cheltenham, where she lived, and married him on 22 February 1817.
+She met Stamford Raffles in 1816 in Cheltenham, who had previously been married in 1804 to Olivia Mariamne Devenish.
+Olivia had died in West Java, Dutch East Indies, in 1814.
+There were no surviving children from this first marriage.
+Sophia married Stamford Raffles on 22 February 1817.
 She was aged thirty, her husband five years older.

-Sophia, Lady Raffles

-Sir Stamford Raffles had previously been married in 1804 to Olivia Mariamne Devenish, a widow who was ten years older than him.
-Olivia had died in West Java, Dutch East Indies, in 1814; his grief at her death was such that he erected a memorial to her which still stands at the Taman Prasasti Museum, a former cemetery, in Jakarta, Indonesia.
-There were no surviving children from this first marriage.